Community volunteers helping young drivers get their P's!

 "It was great to experience driving in different towns and conditions.
 It really prepared me for driving on my own."

-The L2P program is free for eligible young people aged between 16 and 21 who hold a current learner permit and have limited or no access to a vehicle, a supervising driver, or both.
+The TAC L2P program is free for eligible young people aged between 16 and 21, and in some cases up to 23 who hold a current learner permit and have no access to a vehicle, a supervising driver, or both.

 North Central LLEN is always looking for both new learner drivers and volunteer mentors to join the program.
 If you would like to get involved in the program please contact North Central LLEN on 03 5491 1144 or l2p@ncllen.org.au